ZixiangLiu/Name-yourself-in-Chinese/README.txt

 		easiness of writing, meaning

 	User experience:
-	1、Open the app
+	1. Open the app
-	2、Input information
+	2. Input information
-	3、See a list of candidates
+	3. See a list of candidates
-	4、edit candidates
+	4. edit candidates
-	5、Select preferred one
+	5. Select preferred one
+	6. Fill in detailed information
+	7. Generate busnisscard, which can save to picture
-	6、go back to choose another combination
+	8. Go back to choose another combination

-	** A tab bar controller and view controller has been added to satisfy the animation requirement.

-Requirements:
-	animation in second option of tab bar controller table view support edit and delete operation, add & move is not supported because it is meaningless in our app.
-	localization: Chinese traditional
-	Bundle display name: Mingzi (Chinese for Name) table view cells are costumed, which will be more complex in project 2 table view cell uses dynamic type
+Update from project1:
+	1. Add pronunciation for all Chinese first names and last names.
+	2. Add brief meaning for all Chinese first names
+	3. Add business card function; After select a name, user can now fill in required information and generate business card
+	4. Business card can be stored into camera roll.
+	5. Use stack view for the questionaire interface
+	6. Save information in first view entered by the user across app restarts
+	7. Add photo and camera function in tab bar controller

 Honor Pledge:
 	I affirm that I have not given or received any unauthorized help on this assignment, and that this work is my own.